mvrozanti/dte/README.md

 - Dates are always interpreted with highest units appearing before, e.g.: `%Y-%m-%d` or `%Y %b %d` formats, although the unit separator doesn't have to be "-" for the former
 - Unix timestamps are both interpreted and output in seconds
 - When using timedeltas, you should remember that m is for month and M is for minute
+- When writing time, remember to use 24-hour clock
 - `help` is a command

 ### Dependencies